OrcsCheung/Stochastic-Transcriptional-Regulatory-Model/README.md

 The 'data' folder include the dataset of Ovarain cancer.

-Should you have any other technical questions, please feel free to contact Kumar@tzizju.cn
+Should you have any other technical questions, please feel free to contact Prof Kumar Selvarajoo (Kumar@tzizju.cn)

-Updated on: 8 Jun, 2025
+Updated on: 8 July, 2026

 <img width="567" alt="process" src="https://github.com/user-attachments/assets/4af6ac52-be65-4ad8-b4bc-817cd751683f" />